 I know exactly how to do that in theory, but the reality, well that can be hard can’t it?
 You have all these great ideas, you’ve read so much about peaceful parenting, it all makes so much sense, but when it comes to putting it in to practice… it feels hit and miss.
 Sometimes you are cool, calm, and collected and you see how beautifully it works out when you are able to stay calm.
 Other times you just can’t find your patience!
 Or you lose it half way through when the crying goes on and on and on.

 I feel my patience wearing thin on this day.
 It’s been 25 minutes and she’s still crying and yelling just as much.
 I’m acknowledging her needs, ‘it’s so hard to wait, you really wish it was your turn now’.
 I’m empathising, ‘I can hear that you’re very angry and upset’.
-I’m blocking any hits and holding my limits, ‘I won’t let you hurt me’.
+I’m blocking any hits and protecting my personal boundaries, ‘I won’t let you hurt me’.
 I’m physically comforting her.
 But nothing seems to be working.

 After 30 minutes she falls asleep in my arms, which is just as well as her baby sister is starting to get grumpy and wanting me to pick her up too.
 I go to put her in bed…and she wakes.
 The crying starts again.
 I pick her up in a huff.
 This is the moment things could go one of two ways.
 I can resume what I was doing before, or I can let my frustration get the better of me.
 Even as an adult it’s hard to deal with our frustration and anger, especially when we’re expending all of our mental energy helping someone else deal with their feelings.
 What I really need is someone to empathise with me!
 To acknowledge my feelings!